-We all see pumps day in day out.
+We all see pumps day in and day out.
 We see them in our houses, roadsides, industries etc. They are extensively used in adverse applications to transport fluids from one place to another.

 What is a pump?

-A pump is a mechanical device that moves fluids, solid wastes, chemicals, slurries by mechanical action.
+A pump is a mechanical device that moves fluids, solid wastes, chemicals, and slurries by mechanical action.
 The pump has two important components i.e. Flow & Head.

 - Head: It tells the extent or distance to which fluid is to be exported.